aloshraam/luminar-notes/notes.md

  ## Hooks used in component for managing state using redux
   - `useSelector(state=>state.reducer-name)` : used to select state from store in a component
-  - `useDispatch()` : used to execute an action from a component, Hook will return a function that is dispatcing an action in its argument when we call the function
+  - `useDispatch()` : used to execute an `action` from a component, Hook will `return a function` that is dispatcing an action in its argument when we call the function
+    - action without argument : `dispatch-funtion(actionName())`
+    - action with argument : `dispatch-function(actionName(arg1, ar2, ...))`, to access the arguments of action in slice reduce function it uses its second argument which is an object with two keys, `payload` and `type`. payload will give the value from action dispatched by component